aleenaazeem/aleenaazeem/README.md

 - 👋 Hi!!!
-- 👀 I’m interested in DevOps, IOT, artificial intelligence, VR, AR and VFX
+- 👀 I’m interested in MLOps.
-- 🌱 I’m currently a computer science student, learning new thing everyday.
+- 🌱 I’m currently a graduate student in computer science, learning new things everyday.
 - 💞️ I’m looking to collaborate on any related projects.
 - 📫 How to reach me aleena.azeem04@gmail.com hmu ;)
 <br/>